YWYirong/Manitoba-Parking-Spots-API/APIDescription.md

 ## Endpoints and parameters
 ### GET `/forecast/{date}`

-Retrieves the weather forecast for a specified date and location.
+Retrieves the weather forecast and the busyness status for a specified date and location.

 **Parameters:**

 -   `date` (required): The date to retrieve the forecast for in `YYYY-MM-DD` format.
 -   `location` (required): The name of the city or town to retrieve weather forecast for.
+-   `venue` (optional): The name of the venue to retrieve the busyness status for.

 #### Sample request